Neste’s approach to remuneration

 Our Remuneration Policy provides a structure that aligns remuneration with the successful delivery of our long-term strategic and sustainability goals to create a healthier planet for our children and aim to become a global leader in renewable and circular solutions, and is based on our four guiding remuneration principles:

-Neste’s variable pay programs and performance measures for these programs are developed with these principles in mind.
+Neste’s remuneration concepts such as variable pay programs and performance measures for these programs are developed with these principles in mind.
 These same principles that are applied to the President and CEO are also applied to other employees, and the Personnel and Remuneration Committee reviews and considers employee pay, conditions and engagement across the broader employee population and reward-related feedback collated on the total employee experience.